sendgrid/sendgrid-go/helpers/inbound/README.md

 # Fields

 ### parsedEmail.Envelope
-  To and From represent the exact email addresses that the email was sent to and the exact email address of the sender.
+  parsedEmail.Envelope.To and parsedEmail.Envelope.From represent the exact email addresses that the email was sent to and the exact email address of the sender.
 There are no special characters and these fields are safe to use without further parsing as email addresses

 ### parsedEmail.ParsedValues
   Please see [Send Grid Docs](https://docs.sendgrid.com/for-developers/parsing-email/setting-up-the-inbound-parse-webhook) to see what fields are available and preparsed by SendGrid.
 Use these fields over the Headers as they are parsed by SendGrid and gauranteed to be consistent